About this listing

 Front porch and back deck for dining on warm evenings.
 Home was built in the 30's and has been recently remodeled, but retains quirky and rustic elements.
 (Ie. there is no Viking stove and the wood floors are older and well worn) -however, there is a claw foot tub in bathroom, a nice size and comfortable L-shape (natural fiber) couch in main room, and a fully stocked kitchen with healthy cooking materials (cast iron skillets and oj press, wok, etc)

 Skylights in decent-sized kitchen.
 In the main room, the windows are very large and single-paned ( this was built as a vacation house) so can get chilly on cool nights.
-There is an electric freestanding heater and wood stove keeps things toasty if you keep it burning. ( with Eco-friendly log)
+There is a freestanding radiant heater and wood stove keeps things toasty if you keep it burning. ( with Eco-friendly log)

 The trek to the house is up a path with about 70 steps (although there are flat stretches) however, should be in shape (without heart issues) to do these.
 Once you reach the door, your view is private and set in the treetops-birds and stars in the evening. (we have a telescope for star gazers)